Embracing Kindness: The Key to a Loving Marriage

 - 4 min read

 Do you remember the movie, Bambi?
-Although it was actually made in 1942, many generations of children have seen it since.
+Although it was made in 1942, many generations of children have seen it since.

 "If you can't say something nice, don't say anything at all."